spatie/laravel-database-mail-templates/README.md

 }
 ```

-When sending a `NewMeetupPlannedMail` the `MeetupMailTemplate` for the right meetup group will be used with that groups custom copy and mail layout.
+When sending a `NewMeetupPlannedMail` the right `MeetupMailTemplate` for the meetup group will be used with its own custom copy and mail layout.
 Pretty neat.

 ### Template variables